MP for Portsmouth South

 Government Whip, Lord Commissioner of HM Treasury

 Stephen Morgan is the Labour (Co-op) MP for Portsmouth South, first elected in 2017.
-He currently serves as Government Whip, Lord Commissioner of HM Treasury, and sits on the Courts and Tribunals Bill committee (since March 2026).
-He has previously held ministerial and shadow roles, including as Parliamentary Under-Secretary of State for Education from 2024 to 2025 and a range of shadow portfolios.
+He currently serves as Government Whip, Lord Commissioner of HM Treasury, and sits on the Courts and Tribunals Bill committee.
+His career has included roles in both government and opposition, with focus on education, defence and local government.

 Generated 21 February 2026